Yibin-Lei/LENS/README.md

 The evaluation results will be saved into the `./eval/mteb_results/` directory.

 ## Model Usage
-You can use them with:
+You can use the models with:
 ```
 import torch
 from torch import Tensor